jundalisay/spblist/content/en/research/newton/daniel/part-1/chapter-05.md

 ---
 heading: Chapter 5
+title: History of Europe
-title: "The Compilers of the Old Testament"
+# title: "The Kingdoms represented by the feet of the Image composed of iron and clay"
-weight: 4
+weight: 14
 image: /covers/daniel.png
 description: "Newton enumerates 3 Laws and 6 Corollaries"
 author: Isaac Newton